gesellix/titlelink/README.md

 ### Description

-TitleLink is a Joomla Content Plugin to easily create links in Joomla content to other Joomla content by Title or Alias.
+TitleLink is a Joomla System Plugin to easily create links in Joomla content to other Joomla content by Title or Alias.
 By inserting text into your content like {ln:Growing African Violets} you link directly to your content with that title.
-The purpose of this program is to help create easy ways to drop links to content within the material that you are writing.
+The purpose of this extension is to help create easy ways to drop links to content within the material that you are writing.

 ### Installation

-After installing the plugin through Extensions/Install be sure to publish the plugin to activate it.
+After installing the plugin through the extension manager be sure to publish the plugin to activate it.
 Publishing the plugin is the way you turn it on.

 ### Using TitleLink